wilfredloh/escape-game/README-1.txt

-features/bugs to fix:

-- add in a story page and instructions before starting
+NEW Features/bugs:

+EASY
 - yes/no ---> clickable (REPLACE TO -->) confirm();
 - top left corner to remove clickable
 - add a subtle background to the entire body
-- difficulty levels
+- ask for name

+MEDIUM
+- show pic when lose (POP UP)
 - unlock item only if it's the last unlockable clicked (changing 'found' key to 'lastSeen')
-- show pic when lose (POP UP)
 - change audio/bg to an icon (add a start/stop button)
-- story to type out plus a blur before entering the scene
+- hover to show a map
-- ask for name
 - end game: calculate your score (time left + health left + number of items found)

-- rework the 'help' / 'hint' action
+HARD
+- difficulty levels
+- add a cheat code

 //////////////////////////////////////////////////////////////